 Academy of Creative and Performing Arts (ACPA)

-ARC (art_research_convergence) is an outreach initiative of Leiden University for the active communication of artistic research.
+ARC (art_research_convergence) is an outreach initiative of Leiden University Academy of Creative and Performing Arts, and the University of the Arts The Hague, for the active communication of artistic research.

-ARC hosts exhibitions, installations, lectures and performances every first Monday of the month in the cultural hotspots in The Hague.
+ARC hosts exhibitions, installations, lectures and performances every second Tuesday of the month at Korzo Theater in The Hague.
 The idea is to enable a space of communication and action where artist-researchers can show work in progress (or finished work in need of feedback) and discuss it with the audience.

 ARC plays a connective role in the network of artistic and investigative practices.
 It strengthens the knowledge infrastructure in the dynamic field of practice-based research as well as brings it into the public eye.
 In doing so, it contributes to the knowledge economy in the region.

 This project acts as a forum or laboratory, in which artist-researchers work together with other cultural players on new works, designs and performance practices.

 - What?
 Performances, exhibitions, installations, lectures and other formats suitable for the communication of artistic research

 - Who?
 Artist-researchers, including graduate students, doctoral candidates and lecturers at artistic research institutions as well as independent artists who regard and represent their work as research